 Step 1 – Layout and Plan Your Camel Painting

-I like to layout my oil paintings using my Apple Ipad and the Procreate app.
+I like to lay out my oil paintings using my Apple iPad and the Procreate app.
 You can do a lot of amazing things with the Procreate app.

-To use Procreate you need to have an Apple Ipad and pencil.
-I prefer to use the Apple Ipad Pro.
-Procreate is not an expensive program (only $9.95 for the entire program – no there are no other fees) but you must invest in a decent Apple Ipad and an Apple pencil.
+To use Procreate you need to have an Apple iPad and pencil.
+I prefer to use the Apple iPad Pro.
+Procreate is not an expensive program (only $9.95 for the entire program – no, there are no other fees), but you must invest in a decent Apple iPad and an Apple pencil.

-Considering the cost of Procreate and how powerful the program is, hopefully, this will allow you to splurge a bit more on the Apple Ipad so you can get a decent Apple iPad.
-Procreate can only be used with an Apple Ipad.
+Considering the cost of Procreate and how powerful the program is, hopefully, this will allow you to splurge a bit more on the Apple iPad so you can get a decent Apple iPad.
+Procreate can only be used with an Apple iPad.

-You can watch our video below on the steps we use to layout our paintings on Procreate:
+You can watch our video below on the steps we use to lay out our paintings on Procreate:

 Step 2 – Print Out Your Camel Layout

-When I am painting a subject like a camel and I know it will require that I get the proportions very close, I will print out my Procreate layout in the size I am going to be painting.
-If for example, my canvas is 20″ x 20″ then I will print my layout in a 20″ x 20″ or 21″ x 21′ size.
+When I am painting a subject like a camel, and I know it will require that I get the proportions very close, I will print out my Procreate layout in the size I am going to be painting.
+If, for example, my canvas is 20″ x 20″ then I will print my layout in a 20″ x 20″ or 21″ x 21′ size.

 Sometimes I will print out the larger size of my subject as the camel in black and white.
-But I always print out the layout also in color so I can use the color print as my reference for my painting.
+But I always print out the layout in color so I can use the color print as my reference for my painting.

 Step 3 – Prepare to Layout The Camel on the Canvas

-Once I have printed my Procreate layout print in either a large black and white print or a color print, I will then use this print as the basis to put an outline onto my canvas.
+Once I have printed my Procreate layout print in either a large black-and-white print or a color print, I will then use this print as the basis to put an outline onto my canvas.
 This helps me to make sure I get the proportions as correct as possible.

-There are two methods that I use to layout my camel or or other animal painting on the canvas and to get my proportions as close as possible:
+There are two methods that I use to lay out my camel or or other animal painting on the canvas and to get my proportions as close as possible:

-- Trace the design layout onto tracing paper – Sometimes I will trace and outline the Procreate layout print in the size I am going to paint onto tracing paper.
+- Trace the design layout onto tracing paper – Sometimes, I will trace and outline the Procreate layout print in the size I am going to paint onto tracing paper.
 This will give me the shape and lines that I need to get very accurate proportions that I can then put onto my canvas.

 Step 4 – Use Charcoal to Put On The Canvas